 This is a simple dal dish, lifted by adding a sliced omelette.
-Called omeletter dal, it makes a great week-night meal, best accompanied by plain white rice.
+It makes a great week-night meal, best accompanied by plain white rice.

-This version comes from the Assam region and features one of their local ingredients, pickled chillies.
-You will notice few ingredients in the recipe below, other than turmeric, which is mainly there to help digestion of the lentils.
+This version of dal with egg comes from the Assam region and features one of their local ingredients, pickled chillies.
+You will notice few ingredients in the recipe below, other than turmeric, which is there to help digestion of the lentils.
 The flavour hit comes from the pickled chillies, and frankly, there is no substitute for them.

 Like so many of these family dishes there are endless variations.
 Instead of adding a sliced omelette to the recipe, you might consider leaving that out and topping each serving with a fried or poached egg.
 You may also consider poaching the eggs in the dal.
 To do so, you would make the dal a little thinner than specified, then turn the heat down.
 You then make depressions in the dal and crack whole eggs into these depressions.
 Spoon some of the dal mixture over the top of the egg as it poaches to get consistent cooking.
 This would take just a few minutes extra to cook if done this way.